lrcfmd/rlcsp/README.md

 ################################################################################

-To run on a local machine, once mysql is installed as above you will need to set up a local user for your install of mysql, using the root user accound created when mysql was install.
+To run on a local machine, once mysql is installed as above you will need to set up a local user for your install of mysql, using the root user account created when mysql was installed.
 From a command terminal type the following:

 sudo mysql -u root -p